bluzelle/blzjava/examples/README.md

     $ cat > Threads.java

-Copy-paste the code in the terminal, press ctrl+z.
+Copy-paste the code from file "Threads.java" in the terminal, press enter, then ctrl+z.

 Compile.